codesnik/codesnik.github.io/_posts/2015-09-03-activerecord-and-exists-subqueries.markdown

 categories: rails
 ---

+(updated to reflect changes in Rails 7+)

 Real world example: We have models `Order` and `Payment`.
 Orders have many payments, so client could try another form of payment if first try failed for whatever reason.

 {% highlight ruby %}
-class Order < ActiveRecord::Base
+class Order < ApplicationRecord has_many :payments
-  has_many :payments
 end

-class Payment
-  belongs_to :order
+class Payment < ApplicationRecord belongs_to :order
   scope :paid, -> { where(state: %W[authorized charged]) }
 end
 {% endhighlight %}

-problem: How to fetch only "paid" `orders`?
+problem: How to fetch only "paid" orders?
 In this case, orders having at least one payment in `'authorized'` or `'charged'` state.

-First, I've tried to count such orders using activerecord.
+First, I've tried to count such orders using ActiveRecord.

 {% highlight ruby %}
-Order.joins(:payments).where(payments: {state: %W[authorized charged]})
-  .count("distinct orders")
+Order.joins(:payments).merge(Payment.paid).distinct.count
+# Order Count (0.3ms)  SELECT COUNT(DISTINCT "orders"."id") FROM "orders"
+#   INNER JOIN "payments" ON "payments"."order_id" = "orders"."id"
+#   WHERE "payments"."state" IN (?, ?)  [["state", "authorized"], ["state", "charged"]]
 {% endhighlight %}

 It works, but for some reason resulting join is quite inefficient.
-And it doesn't help to actually fetch orders.
 I don't need payments though, I just want to know if corresponding paid payments `exist`!

 Let's try plain old SQL (almost):

 {% highlight ruby %}
-class Order < ActiveRecord::Base
-  scope :paid, -> {
+class Order < ApplicationRecord scope :paid, -> {
     where(
       "EXISTS( SELECT 1 FROM payments WHERE payments.order_id = orders.id" \